-Some businesses are going all-remote while others are betting big on their hybrid plans.
-How do you think these new modes of work are shaping the future of work?
+There are companies going all-remote and there are organisations betting big on their hybrid plans.
+How do you see these new modes of work shaping the future of work?

 The hybrid work style that most organisations have adopted is fraught with challenges, including engagement and trust issues.
 What according to you are the key questions that leaders need to address to make the hybrid model work for everyone?

 The key questions to making hybrid models work for employees and organisations are:

 - How well are people managers prepared to manage work and productivity and engagement in this hybrid model?

 - Do managers possess the skills to manage a workforce?

 - Can they drive focus, accountability, and productivity?

 - Can they continue to maintain or further create a strong culture of creativity and innovation?